-Because the city has limited funding to construct bikeways, staff should pursue competitive state and federal grants to fund expansion of the bike network.
-Regardless of grant, they are all highly competitive; the city is best positioned for success by performing preliminary analyses of any planned bike corridor in advance of an application.
+Implementation Opportunities on page 86 describe how Saint Paul builds out the bike network.
+However, there are limited funds dedicated to the bike network, so the City often relies on external funding.
+These grants are highly competitive; the city is best positioned for success by performing preliminary analyses of any planned bike corridor in advance of an application.